Appointments & Referrals

 A free resource that provides access to information and support for individuals and families living with developmental disabilities.

 Kennedy Krieger Institute

 Phone: (443) 923-4409

-Dr. Alison Pritchard is a licensed clinical psychologist and research scientist in the Department of Neuropsychology at the Kennedy Krieger Institute, as well as the director of the Neuropsychology Research Lab and the Neuropsychology Research Training Program.
+Dr. Alison Pritchard is a licensed clinical psychologist and research scientist in the Department of Neuropsychology at the Kennedy Krieger Institute, as well as the program director of the Neuropsychology Research Lab and the Neuropsychology Research Training Program.
 She holds an appointment as Instructor in Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.

 After graduating from Kenyon College with a B.A. in Psychology, Dr. Pritchard completed her graduate training in clinical psychology, with an emphasis in child development, at the University of Delaware, earning her Ph.D. in 2006.
 She worked as a pre-doctoral intern at the Devereux Foundation, a residential treatment program for children and adolescents with severe emotional and behavioral dysfunction.
 In 2008, Dr. Pritchard completed her post-doctoral fellowship in clinical child psychology and neurodevelopmental disabilities within the Department of Neuropsychology at the Kennedy Krieger Institute/Johns Hopkins University School of Medicine.
 She then worked in private practice, specializing in psychological assessment, for two years before returning to the Kennedy Krieger Institute's Neuropsychology Department to focus on research.